HowDoIGitHelp/pckmeasurementtool/Related Work.md

 ### Misconceptions relate PCK to Conceptual Change Theory
 One of the emerging conceptual change theory perspectives is the idea of  theory change.
 It states that learners' conceptual frameworks are embedded intuitively and that it is different from that of an expert’s conceptual framework.
-And that these learners' conceptual frameworks require substantial restructuring  to resemble the conceptual framework of an expert [@Carey1985].
+Therefore, these learners' conceptual frameworks require substantial restructuring  to resemble the conceptual framework of an expert [@Carey1985].

 Learner's conceptual frameworks are comparable to the preconceptions of a student before a course.
 These preconceptions are often misconceptions that require restructuring in the form of science education [@Shulman1986].
-Therefore, teacher equipped with the knowledge of these misconceptions become more effective catalysts of theory change.
+Therefore, teachers equipped with the knowledge of these misconceptions become more effective catalysts of theory change.
 These teachers become better at shaping learners' conceptual frameworks (misconceptions) into  experts' conceptual frameworks (correct conceptions).
 It could be argued that the motivation for teaching learners is not the process of filling up a learners blank slate but the process of changing the wrong contents of the learners' slate into correct contents [@Sadler2013].
 Recent papers on Conceptual Change theory suggest that this theory provides a bridging gap in researches of student errors and instructional practice.
 Duit and Treagust (2003) discuss the possible use of conceptual change process to examine scientific literacy to provide a framework for science education and teaching [-@Duit2003].